 Nothing clears a busy mind and stretches out a tired body quite like a good yoga class.
 Yoga builds core strength, increases flexibility and works wonders when you’ve got injuries that rule out other forms of exercise, so it’s a great full-body workout, regardless of whether you’re into the spiritual aspect of it or not.
 It’s also super easy to do at home – or anywhere that you can roll out a yoga mat – but if you don’t wanna practice those sun salutations solo, these are some of the best yoga classes in London for you stretch in.

 Anti-Kitchen Desk Yoga at Frame

-Frame runs a range of yoga classes at its dedicated yoga studio in King’s Cross but it’s the Anti-Desk Yoga that stands out.
+Frame runs a range of yoga classes but it’s the Anti-Kitchen Desk Yoga that stands out.
 The class is designed to lengthen your body, improve your posture and relieve tension in back, neck and shoulder areas…basically to undo all the damage from sitting in front of your computer all day long.
 The flow is gentle but the holds are longer so you can really open up and get those stretches going.
 And it’s a great one to do on a lunch break.